P-G8911/PhoneDirectory/README.md

 # PhoneDirectory

 Implemented Phone Directory using Doubly Linked List. <br>
-  &nbsp; LinkedLists are convenient because it is easy and fast to insert and remove frequently modified items from the list.
+LinkedLists are convenient because it is easy and fast to insert and remove frequently modified items from the list.
 A doubly-linked list is particularly nice because   you can iterate and search from the front (head) of the end of the list or the back (tail).

 # Operations Implemented: